Gesta Berengarii imperatoris

-Its author may have been John, bishop of Cremona, who was Berengar's chancellor from 916 (Rosenwein 1996).
+Its author may have been John, bishop of Cremona, who was Berengar's chancellor from 916.

-There are numerous parallels with Waltharius, but it remains unclear which of the two works has priority (Jacobsen 2002, Vollmann 2005).
+There are numerous parallels with Waltharius, but it remains unclear which of the two works has priority.
+Entire verses of "Berengar" were lifted from the Thebaid.

 It is preserved in Biblioteca Marciana, Venice, ms. lat.
 XII, 45 (= ms. 4165), a manuscript of the 11th century.